pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 Backend is a package that supports communications between Netlify CMS and repositories like Github, Gitlab, and Bitbucket.
 The Pulumi [example code](https://github.com/pulumi/examples/tree/master/aws-ts-netlify-cms-and-oauth/cms-oauth)uses [backend](https://www.netlifycms.org/docs/github-backend/) to authenticate to the CMS.

-The OAuth Server's code `cms-oauth/main.go` also enables authorization for Gitlab and Bitbucket by changing the callback URL to `https://{{YOUR_OAUTH_SERVER_URL}}/callback/{{YOUR_BACKEND_NAME}}`.
-To learn more about configuring the OAuth server, refer to the "Environment Variable and Pulumi Stack Configuration" section.
+OAuth Server also enables authorization for Gitlab and Bitbucket by changing the callback URL to `https://{{YOUR_OAUTH_SERVER_URL}}/callback/{{YOUR_BACKEND_NAME}}`.
+To learn more about configuring OAuth Server, refer to the "Environment Variable and Pulumi Stack Configuration" section.

 ## Make Changes to Example Code